MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     // has access to.
 For each account, create an object that contains
     // the id field and lastChecked field.
 Then add it to accountsList.

-    // Note that if the file exists, accountsList will not include any
+    // Note that if the file exists, accountsList will not include
     // new accounts that were added since the script last ran.
 To ensure
     // that the list contains all accounts, consider deleting the file
     // periodically or after you add an account.